technovieux/portfolio/README.md

 # Portfolio de Mathias Cassegrain

-this this github project is my portfolio but can also be used like a template for your own ideas of websites
+this github project is my portfolio but can also be used like a template for your own ideas of websites

 ---